Book This Trip

 Route of Renjola Pass via Gokyo Lake Trek

-Renjola Pass Trekking starts Kathmandu to Lukla by flight, then same day trekking to Phakding, next day Namche bazaar, rest day in Namche bazaar, you should do a day excursion for acclimatization and Trek to Lunden. the next day, Renjola Pass Visit Gokyo Lake, Gokyo Ri, then Machhermo Namche Bazaar, and Lukla, and fly back to Kathmandu.
+The Renjola Pass Trek starts in Kathmandu with a flight to Lukla, then the same day trekking to Phakding, the next day to Namche Bazaar, and a rest day in Namche Bazaar.
+You should do a day excursion for acclimatization and trek to Lunden.
+The next day, visit Renjola Pass.
+Visit Gokyo Lake and Gokyo Ri, then Machhermo, Namche Bazaar, and Lukla, and fly back to Kathmandu.
 This is a 10-day itinerary, but you need to plan a minimum of 12 to 13 days.

-What is the cost of Renjola Pass Trek?
+What is the cost of the Renjola Pass Trek?

-The Renjola Pass Trek cost is $1125 per person, covering all expenses except the hotel in Kathmandu.
+The Renjola Pass Trek costs $1125 per person, covering all expenses except the hotel in Kathmandu.
 For the full-board package, including the Kathmandu Hotel, the cost is $1175 per person.
 Groups must have a minimum of two people; solo travelers may have a slightly higher rate.
 Feel free.

 How About Lifestyle and Culture in the Gokyo Renjo La Pass Trek?